 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to levoleucovorin or similar medicines such as folic acid (Folvite®) and folinic acid.
-This medicine should not be used if you have certain blood problems such as anemia caused by a lack of vitamin B12.
+You should not receive this medicine if you have had an allergic reaction to levoleucovorin or similar medicines such as folic acid (Folvite®) and folinic acid.
+You should not receive this medicine if you have certain blood problems such as anemia caused by a lack of vitamin B12.

 How to Use This Medicine